+- (a.)
+Contact hours for on-campus students:

+- Two hours of lectures

+- One 2-hour tutorial

+- (b.)
+Additional requirements (all students):

-- two-hour lecture and - two-hour tutorial (requiring advance preparation) - a minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy the reading and assignment expectations. - You will need to allocate up to 2 hours per week in some weeks, for use of a computer, including time for newsgroups/discussion groups.
+- A minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy the reading and assignment expectations.